apache/spark/docs/configuration.md

   <td>""(disabled)</td>
   <td>
     Set the strategy of rolling of executor logs.
 By default it is disabled.
-It can be set to "time" (time-based rolling) or "size" (size-based rolling) or ""(empty string).
+It can be set to "time" (time-based rolling) or "size" (size-based rolling) or "" (disabled).
 For "time", use <code>spark.executor.logs.rolling.time.interval</code> to set the rolling interval.
     For "size", use <code>spark.executor.logs.rolling.maxSize</code> to set
     the maximum file size for rolling.
-For "", it is disabled without warning.
   </td>
   <td>1.1.0</td>
 </tr>